Range Rover running costs and reliability

 Reliability

-- The company assures us it’s turned the quality corner
+• The company assures us it’s turned the quality corner.
+Again.

 Reliability is still Land Rover’s weakest link.
 In recent times, this image for a lack of dependability has been well deserved.
 Petrol and diesel models have suffered a myriad of problems, while electrical issues have also plagued the breed, and dealer service has been inconsistent.

-There were some trim issues and minor electrical problems with the last Range Rover we tested, but we’ll put that down to early build issues for a car that’s so new off the production line.
+There were some trim issues and minor electrical problems with the first Range Rover we tested, but we’ll put that down to early build issues for a car that’s so new off the production line.
+Subsequent loans have been trouble free, though.

-But there are some signs that the company is getting its act together.
-The interior quality is better than the old Mk4 Range Rover.
-But even though the old car had some questionable fitment issues, it was loved dearly by its owners – and we expect that will remain the case for the new car too.
+But there are some signs that the company is getting its act together, with the interior quality better than the old Mk4 Range Rover.
+Despite its issues, the Mk4 was loved dearly by its owners – and we expect that will remain the case for the new car too.
 We’ll monitor the situation and keep you updated should any problems crop up.

 Head on over to our owner’s review section to see what last-generation Range Rover has been like to live with.